“Those who do not move,

 I wanted to help my students and fellow teachers apply the AT principles more freely to all movement.
 To that end, I trained extensively with a group of AT teachers that use developmental movement as a framework for learning, inspired by Professor Raymond Dart and the Dart Procedures.
 This led me to a deep inquiry into the central nervous system and the segmental structure of the human body.

-I continue to work on live theater productions as a movement coach.
+I also continue to work on live theater productions as a movement coach.
 Over the years I've worked with Sarah Cameron Sunde, Marielle Heller, and most recently on the brilliant play What to Send Up When It Goes Down by Aleshea Harris.

-Clare Maxwell is a certified as a teacher by The American Society for the Alexander Technique and The International Somatic Movement Education And Therapy Association.
-She completed her training at The American Center for the Alexander Technique in New York City and taught on the volunteer faculty there for 10 years.
+I am a certified as a teacher by The American Society for the Alexander Technique and The International Somatic Movement Education And Therapy Association.
+I completed my training at The American Center for the Alexander Technique in New York City and taught on the volunteer faculty there for 10 years.
+I am certified in The Art of Breathing and have done extensive postgraduate work in the Dart Procedures with Joan and Alex Murray, Marie Stroud, and Luc Vanier.

 4 core values of Embodied Learning Systems:

-2. Embodiment starts with self acceptance
+2. Embodiment practice starts with acceptance of your body as it is.

-4. Full embodiment disrupts inhumane, oppressive systems
+4. Full embodiment disrupts inhumane, oppressive systems and fosters a sense of belonging in the natural world.

-Embodied Learning Systems:
+Ways to study with Clare at Embodied Learning Systems:

-Mobile Body Alignment™
+Mobile Body Alignment™ Open Weekly Group Class

 - Get mobilized and energized for your day